 One fieldtrip to the South African Astronomical Observatory, Sutherland.

-24 NOF credits at NOF level 6 Convener: Dr L Marchetti

-Course entry requirements: PHY1004W, MAM1000W
+24 NQF credits at NQF level 6 Convener: Dr L Marchetti Course entry requirements: PHY1004W, MAM1000W

 This course presents an introduction to the theoretical aspects of modern astrophysics.
 The key objective is to illustrate the application of physical laws in an astronomical context and to explain how we know what we do about the universe and its constituents.
-Subject matter broached includes: Celestial mechanics; radiation laws; blackbody radiation, Planck function and approximations; magnitudes; the hydrogen atom; stellar spectroscopy; stellar evolution and remnants; special relativity; the Earth-Moon system; the Solar system; extrasolar planets; stellar motions; the Milky Way and other galaxies; the extragalactic distance scale; large scale structure; Newtonian cosmology.
+Subject matter broached includes:

+Celestial mechanics; radiation laws; blackbody radiation, Planck function and approximations; magnitudes; the hydrogen atom; stellar spectroscopy; stellar evolution and remnants; special relativity; the Earth-Moon system; the Solar system; extrasolar planets; stellar motions; the Milky Way and other galaxies; the extragalactic distance scale; large scale structure; Newtonian cosmology.

-Lecture times: Monday, Wednesday and Friday, 2nd period (no Friday lecture in second semester), Tutorials: 10 Compulsory tutorial/practical sessions over the year, Wednesday, 14h00 -17h00.
+Lecture times: Monday - Friday, 2nd period, Term 2 and 4, Tutorials: 10 Compulsory tutorial/practical sessions over the year, Wednesday, 14h00 -16h30.